Live from the Southern Command in sunny South Florida.

 I mean, you know what that's like.

-And it it uh it it underscorts the well, it underscores the doubts.
+And it underscores the underscores the doubts.

-How in the world do you then find a pro-obort vice presidential running mate when one of the central issues that matters to conservatives and and so forth on the Supreme Court is finding judges who might someday overturn Roe versus Wade.
+Well, okay, if you believe that you're going to put a strict constructionist on the Supreme Court, and that's what you're telling people, how in the world do you then find a pro-abort vice presidential running mate when one of the central issues that matters to conservatives and so forth in the Supreme Court is finding judges who might someday overturn Roe versus Wade.

-I mean, we have that it it's gonna shake people's confidence in his promise to put conservative judges on the court, and and to a lot of people, you throw out Russia, Georgia, you throw out Iraq.
+I mean, it's going to shake people's confidence in his promise to put conservative judges on the court.

 The court is central to a lot of people in terms of why they vote.

-And we add another point here.
+And let me add another point here.

-Uh this this decision uh to put a pro-abort vice president on his ticket.
+This decision to put a pro-abort vice president on his ticket is a crucial one.

-And he's off he's off main field.
+And he's off mainfield.

 I want to read to you a quote from a Democrat pollster who worked for Mayor Bloomberg.